List of companies of Malaysia

 Malaysia is a federal constitutional monarchy located in Southeast Asia.
 It is a relatively state-oriented and newly industrialised market economy.

 The state plays a significant but declining role in guiding economic activity through macroeconomic plans.
-In 2014, Malaysia's economy grew 6%, the second highest growth in ASEAN behind Philippines' growth of 6.1%.
-The economy of Malaysia (GDP PPP) in 2014 was $746.821 billion, the third largest in ASEAN behind Indonesia and Thailand and the 28th largest in the world.
+In 2014, Malaysia's economy grew 5.1%, the third highest growth in ASEAN behind Philippines' growth of 5.6% and Vietnam’s growth of 6.6%.
+The economy of Malaysia (GDP PPP) in 2024 was $1.38 trillion, the fourth largest in ASEAN behind Indonesia, Thailand, Vietnam and the Philippines, while being the 30th largest in the world.

 For further information on the types of business entities in this country and their abbreviations, see "Business entities in Malaysia".

 Largest firms

 This list shows firms in the Fortune Global 500, which ranks firms by total revenues reported before 31 March 2017.
 Only the top five firms (if available) are included as a sample.